djewsbury/XLE/setup-windows.md

 Brief install instructions for windows (using clang & vscode)
 * install vscode
-* install llvm for windows (I'm using 11.0.0, win64) from https://releases.llvm.org/download.html
+* install llvm for windows (I'm using 11.0.0, win64) from https://releases.llvm.org/download.html (you must add LLVM to the path during installation; because otherwise CMake Tools & CMake can't find llvm-rc -- somewhat oddly and surprisingly)
+    - or use "choco install llvm"
 * install cmake (I used choco install cmake)
 * change vscode settings to point to cmake executable location
 * install ninja (I used choco install ninja)